apache/activemq-website/src/components/classic/documentation/initial-configuration.md

 Required JARs
 -------------

-To make ActiveMQ Classic easy to use, the default **activemq-all.jar** comes complete with all the libraries required.
-If you prefer to have explicit control over all the jars used by ActiveMQ Classic here is the full list of individual jars required
+To make ActiveMQ easy to use, the default **activemq-all.jar** comes complete with all the libraries required.
+If you prefer to have explicit control over all the jars used by ActiveMQ here is the full list of individual jars required

 *   activemq-broker.jar
 *   activemq-client.jar